Track-Map-Clean

 Objectives:

 .
-Create educational tools to support youth workers in their trainings targeting the
+Create educational tools to support youth workers in their trainings targeting the development of green skills of young people;

 .
 Raise awareness of the environmental issues caused by waste, among young people;